-A bill (PL 1491/99) that would reorganize the National Postal System remains under discussion in the Brazilian Congress.
-The current proposal would create a regulatory agency for postal services as well as a new Postal Company of Brazil, owned and operated by the federal government.
+A bill (PL 1491/99) that would reorganize the National Postal System, thought to be a potential threat to U.S. express delivery businesses, has been under consideration in the Brazilian Congress since 1999.
+The proposal, as it stands now, would create a regulatory agency for postal services as well as a new Postal Company of Brazil, owned and operated by the federal government.
 Although the bill would end the government monopoly over postal services after a ten-year period, it would also create a monopoly on the delivery of certain types of correspondence and parcels that are not now subject to regulation, such as express delivery packages, thereby significantly inhibiting market access by U.S. firms.
-Brazil also applies a 60 percent flat import tax on most manufactured retail goods imported by individuals that go through a simplified customs clearance procedure called RTS (simplified tax regime) that is used by express delivery services.
+The Lula Administration has sent a message to the Brazilian Congress requesting that the bill be withdrawn, but to date the Brazilian Congress has not acted on this request.
+Brazil applies a 60 percent flat import tax on most manufactured retail goods imported by individuals that go through a simplified customs clearance procedure called RTS (simplified tax regime) that is used by express delivery services.
+This flat tax substantially increases the cost to consumers of using express delivery services.
+Brazilian Customs has stated its intent to review the 60 percent flat tax as it moves forward with its current modernization efforts.